ethersphere/swarm-extension/README.md

 If you type `bzz://{content-address}` into the address bar, the page will be redirected to `http(s)://{your-bzz-node-host}/bzz/{content-address}`.
 This requires the default search engine of the browser to be set to Google.
 It also behaves the same on simple google searches on `https://google.com`.

-Additionally, The extension currently [injects a script](src/contentscript/index.ts) on document load so that dApp pages could refer any other P2P resources.
+Additionally, the extension currently [injects a script](src/contentscript/index.ts) on document load so that dApp pages could refer any other P2P resources.
 These references will request the configured Bee client of the user.
 It is injected to every page basically, so any frontend application can utilize this feature.